tyrell/movievibes/DOCKER.md

 # 🐳 Docker Deployment Guide

-This guide covers how to run Movie Vibes using Docker for easy deployment and development.
+This guide covers how to run Movie Vibes using Docker.
+The setup includes both the React frontend and Spring Boot backend in a single optimized container.

 ## 📋 Prerequisites